compilereg/parallel-codes/1dstencil/README.md

 # 1d stencil codes:
 ## Sequential code
-The code, calculate the time taken by function stencil_1d by surrounding its call by calling functio omp_get_wtime();
+The code, calculates the time taken by function stencil_1d by surrounding its call using function time.
+The function time returns current time.
+Using function difftime that accepts two times, calculates the time difference in seconds.
+ * To compile the code, gcc -o stencil_seq stencil_seq.c
+ * To submit the code to the cluster, sbatch submut.seq "./stencil_seq 1000 10"
+ * To run the code locally, ./stencil_seq 1000 10
 ## Parallel code with OMP
 ## Parallel code with CUDA